San Miguel de Allende Town Square

 So while everyone else got a ceviche with lime, onion, and cucumbers, I got a lovely corn and mushroom salad with a margarita.
 The first question on many of the other tounges was, can we buy drinks?
 Somehow they hadn’t seen the add-on in the listing that I had claimed.

 The group ends the tour in the main square near the Church.
 It seems we always end up back in this location.
-The very last bite is “helado,” or ice cream as we call it in English, from Nieves Las Monjas, one of the oldest and busiest Nieves stands on the square.
+The very last bite is at for “helado,” or ice cream as we call it in English, from Nieves Las Monjas, one of the oldest and busiest Nieves stands on the square.

 Tour Information